iPhantasmic/writeups/STACK the Flags 2020/Miscellaneous/misc-challenge-3/README.md

 Let us open up [CyberChef](https://gchq.github.io/CyberChef/) and decode this string to ASCII.
 ![ascii](ascii.png)

-Something still seems off, '_' exist but the characters look jumbled up.
+Something still seems off, '_' exists but the alphabets look jumbled up.
 Perhaps a ROT13?
 ![flag](flag.png)

 Viola, the flag is: